creativescala/creative-scala/src/raw/sequences/paths.md

 ![A triangle, square, and pentagon, defined using paths.](./src/pages/sequences/polygons.png){#fig:sequences:polygons}

 <div class="solution">
 Using polar coordinates makes it much simpler to define the location of the "corners" (vertices) of the polygons.
-The interior angle of the vertex for an equilateral triangle is 60 degrees, for a square it is 90 degrees, and for a polygon it is 72 degrees.
-If we assume each polygon is centered at the origin, each vertex is a (180 - interior angle) degrees rotation from the previous one.

-For example, if we're defining a triangle and we decide to draw the first vertex at 0 degrees, the second vertex is at 0 + (180 - 60) = 120 degrees, and the final vertex is at (120 + 120) = 240 degrees.
+Each vertex is located an fixed rotation from the previous vertex, and after we've marked all vertices we must have done a full rotation of the circle.
+This mean, for example, that for a pentagon each vertex is (360 / 5) = 72 degrees from the previous one.
+If we start at 0 degrees, vertices are located at 0, 72, 144, 216, and 288 degrees.
+The distance from the origin is fixed in each case.
 We don't have to draw a line between the final vertex and the start---by using a closed path this will be done for us.

 Here's our code to draw [@fig:sequences:polygons], which uses this idea.
+In some cases we haven't started the vertices at 0 degrees so we can rotate the shape we draw.

 ```tut:book
 import doodle.core.Point._